This post may contain affiliate links. Please read our disclosure policy.

 After dealing with work, errands, and picking up the kid(s), the last thing you want to do is spend hours in the kitchen.

-That’s where my lifesaver recipe comes in – Poor Man’s Beef Wellington.
+Thatโs where my lifesaver recipe comes in, Poor Man’s Beef Wellington.
 It’s simple, delicious, and requires only four ingredients that you probably already have on hand.

 Trust me, this is the perfect solution for those hectic evenings when you need to get dinner on the table in a flash.

-To make this dinner even more fulfilling, I like to serve Poor Man’s Beef Wellington with a few easy and delicious side dishes.
-Here are some of my favorites:
+To make Poor Man’s Beef Wellington even more satisfying, I like to serve it with a few simple and delicious side dishes.

 Ingredients: